srinathh/gokilo/README.md

 ### Update

-GoKilo has been substantially re-written to a much more idiomatic Go style from the orivinal version that closely mirrored the C original while retaining much of the original logic.
-However, two substantial changes were made:
+GoKilo has been substantially re-written to a much more idiomatic Go style from the original version that closely mirrored C while retaining much of the logic.
+However, two substantial changes were made during the rewrite:
 1. A small State Machine added to generalize handling of state changes between editing, save prompt for new files, quit prompt in case of unsaved changes and find interaction vs. using embedded screen & keyboard logic